-A recent U.S. attack against China, fueled by President Donald Trump’s belligerent rhetoric, uses the law as a weapon.
-Trump blames China for the novel coronavirus pandemic by calling COVID-19 “Chinese virus.”
+A recent U.S. attack against China, fueled by President Donald Trump's belligerent rhetoric, uses the law as a weapon.
+Trump blames China for the novel coronavirus pandemic by calling COVID-19 "Chinese virus.”
 In doing so, he assumed to be freed from all risks and responsibilities, and encouraged Sinophobia in his country, where the Chinese represent the second-largest immigrant group after the Mexicans.
-It was expected that the “America First” doctrine would lead to a protectionism foreign policy, even unilateralist policy in some issues.
+It was expected that the "America First" doctrine would lead to a protectionism foreign policy, even unilateralist policy in some issues.
 However, such doctrine should not be implemented without considering the minimum standards of good diplomacy and international law.
-Eventually, the U.S. will push the global system towards an era of “Vale Tudo” (a Portuguese term which refers to an unarmed, full-contact combat sport with relatively few rules), and without the stability derived from respecting the rules, the world will be insecure and could end up in a war.
+Eventually, the U.S. will push the global system towards an era of "Vale Tudo” (Portuguese term, refers to an unarmed, full-contact combat sport with relatively few rules), and without the stability derived from respecting the rules, the world will be insecure and could end up in a war.

 At this moment, the only global war worth fighting and winning is the one against COVID-19.
 If the battle was to depend on the U.S., it would take a back seat to Trump’s political interests.
 His rhetoric against China has become increasingly aggressive as the pandemic harms the American economy, which threatens his re-election plans.
 He recently declared, without providing any evidence, that the novel coronavirus was created in a laboratory in Wuhan.
 By making such an accusation and avoiding any serious discussion about the origin of the virus, Trump is politicizing the global health crisis.
 He is also trying to shift the responsibility of his government's inefficiency in handling the domestic pandemic, as well as for the increasing number of confirmed cases and deaths, both of which have worsened the economic situation in his country.
 The U.S., haunted by COVID-19, is not lacking in plans to contain the virus.
 After all, the country had the National Strategy for Pandemic Influenza, promulgated by President George W. Bush in 2006, and the Playbook for Early Response to High-Consequence Emerging Infectious Disease Threats approved in 2016 during Obama’s administration.

-Some American lawyers are endeavoring to provide legal support for Trump’s attacks, aiming to hold China legally responsible for economic losses caused by the pandemic.
+Some American lawyers are endeavoring to provide legal support for Trump's attacks, aiming to hold China legally responsible for economic losses caused by the global pandemic.
 On March 12, in Florida, a class action was filed against China, Hubei Province, and the city of Wuhan.
 The plaintiffs are four Florida residents and a training center for baseball players in Boca Raton.
-In the complaint, the plaintiffs alleged that China “knew COVID-19 was dangerous and capable of causing a pandemic” and that China had “covered it up for their own economic self-interest.”
-The complaints support Trump’s theory that a biological research lab in Wuhan allowed COVID-19 to escape from its facility.
+In the complaint, the plaintiffs alleged that China "knew COVID-19 was dangerous and capable of causing a pandemic" and that China had "covered it up for their own economic self-interest."
+The complaints support Trump's theory that a biological research lab in Wuhan allowed COVID-19 to escape from its facility.
 Subsequently, other similar class actions arose in Texas, Nevada, California, and Missouri.